 You’re a designer testing out your vehicle’s design efficiency.
-Prior to your ride you’ll “custom design” your own virtual vehicle using a 42 inch touch screen to choose things like the size of the wheels and length of your vehicle.
+Prior to your ride, you’ll “custom design” your own virtual vehicle using a 42-inch touch screen to choose things like the size of the wheels and length of your vehicle.

 You’ll then get to ride through various tests, seeing your virtual car design’s performance scores.
-Of course the actual ride cars will not look like the car you’ve designed.
+Of course, the actual ride cars will not look like the car you’ve designed.

 During the ride, you’ll experience motion including sharp hairpin turns, sudden braking, jerking, skidding, sudden acceleration, climbing a hill and riding along 50-degree banked curves that have you almost sideways up to 65 miles per hour.
-At one point the vehicle skids and the rear end slides back and forth.
+At one point, the vehicle skids and the rear end slides back and forth.
 Some people find the outside portion of the ride more exciting at night, since the darkness can add to the thrill.

 Queue, pre-show and loading information for Test Track

 The main queue has some futuristic looking vehicles along with some other things to see related to car design.
 Guests will enter a room off of the queue to design their virtual vehicle.
-This is a quick process lasting approximately 2-3 minutes, and some guests report that the time constraint feels somewhat stressful.
+This is a quick process, lasting approximately 2–3 minutes, and some guests report that the time constraint feels somewhat stressful.

 The ride car is a 6-passenger (2 rows of 3 people) ride vehicle with no top.
 If you don’t have three people in your party, a stranger will be placed in your row.
 The seats are like auto bucket seats with a headrest.
 The outside seats have shoulder/lap-style belts, and the middle seats have only lap belts.
 People of size may find these seats challenging.
-There vehicle seats are on the low side.
+Their vehicle seats are on the low side.

-Wheelchair/ECV and accessibility information: Wheelchair and ECV riders use the main queue.
+Wheelchair and ECV riders use the main queue.
 You must transfer from a wheelchair onto a ride car.
-To make transferring into the vehicle easier you can use the seat as a step.
+To make transferring into the vehicle easier, you can use the seat as a step.
 Once you’re on the load platform, you’ll need to get on board as quickly as possible.
 Be sure that you know exactly how you’ll board by the time you reach the platform.
 If you feel you may have trouble with boarding, you can practice on the stationary vehicle outside the main entrance to the left.
 Mobility devices left at the boarding area will be waiting for you at the exit side when you unload.